fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq11.png" %}

-_Figure 11; A topographic representation of the time-frequency representations of the difference in beta (15-25 Hz) power, between left and right response, in EEG, after 0.5-1.0s, obtained using ft_topoplotTFR._
+_Figure: A topographic representation of the time-frequency representations of the difference in beta (15-25 Hz) power, between left and right response, in EEG, after 0.5-1.0s, obtained using ft_topoplotTFR._

 ## MEG planar gradiometers